-This course is a six week in country summer immersion language and culture program conducted in an Arab country/state.
+This course is an eight-week in country immersion language and culture program conducted in an Arab country/state.
 A number of extracurricular activities will be part of the course.
 The course develops students’ advanced communication skills and cultural understanding in an authentic environment and will develop confidence and competence using the language in the setting where it is spoken.

 Students will only be permitted to travel upon completion of ANU required documentation, including, where required, the travel to a high risk destination form and the approval of all documentation by the relevant delegate.

 Disclaimer: Applicants are advised that due to circumstances beyond the University's control (for example, specific international security concerns and international health crises) it may not be possible for students to commence or complete this course.
 An alternative lesson plan will be arranged by CAIS to fulfill the course requirements.

 Upon successful completion, students will have the knowledge and skills to:

 - comprehend and discuss personal, social and cultural topics in Arabic at advanced levels;

 - initiate and maintain upper-intermediate face-to-face conversations with native Arabic speakers;

 - demonstrate the ability to write and translate Arabic texts;

 - analyse, extract and use information from spoken, audio visual and written texts;